 Weighing the benefits of delayed cord calming to cord blood banking

 What is a nuchal cord?

 Is nuchal cord a normal variant and it is inherently dangerous?

 What would a care provider do in the case of a nuchal cord?

-To contact Dr. Sloan and learn more about his book “Birth Day” visit: marksloanmd.com
+To learn more about Dr. Sloan and his book “Birth Day” visit: marksloanmd.com